Training for professionals

 - Understanding parts theory

-- Identifying & mapping managers, firefighters, and exiles
+- Identifying learning how to work with managers, firefighters, and exiles

-- Unblending from our own parts during client sessions
+- Unblending from our own parts during challenging client sessions

 - Direct Access (working with parts that won’t or can’t unblend)

-We will meet for 90-minute sessions on alternating Fridays from 4:15pm – 5:45pm Eastern via Zoom on the following dates:
+We will meet for six 90-minute sessions on alternating Mondays from 2:00pm – 3:30pm Eastern via Zoom on the following dates:

 What You'll Experience